Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Carb Diva's macaroni and cheese with cauliflower

 Cauliflower can be steamed and then gently mashed.
 For those hoping to consume fewer carbohydrates, this is a blissful substitution for mashed potatoes.

 - 2 heads of cauliflower, about 1.5 pounds each (3 pounds total)

 - Trim cauliflower to remove stem and leaves; break down into florets.

-- Remove basket from heat and place over large bowl.
+- Remove basket from heat and place over a large bowl.

-- Press on cauliflower with back of spoon to extract water from the cooked vegetables (yes, there will be water.
+- Press on cauliflower with the back of a spoon to extract water from the cooked vegetables (yes, there will be water.
 Lots of water).
 Push, push, push!